 Lesson learned.
 I was doing it wrong.
 Did it serve its purpose?
 Absolutely.
 First of all, let me realize this was actually a problem and to understand that it didn’t have to be this way.
 But second off, I was just attracting the entirely wrong client, someone who wanted a free hour of my time.
 I could almost instantly tell when the client had no intentions of ever hiring me.
 They just wanted free information, so then I thought I got smart and I went for 30 minutes unpaid consultations.
 Now it’s twenty minutes.

 Then one day I looked at Will and I asked, “Why am I not charging for consultations?
 I don’t like showing up anymore.
 I never know who I’ve attracted.”
 That night I changed it.

 I want to let you know that you can change the way that you’re doing things, too.
-I want to challenge you for those of you that are in a business much like mine and my law firm, to attract the right clients, attract the clients that honor your time from the beginning and are willing to pay for your consultation.
+You and your business can evolve.
+I want to challenge you to attract the right clients.
+Attract the clients that honor your time from the beginning and are willing to pay for your consultation.

 Now, you might be saying, but my time that I put into that initial meeting is, you know, built into the back end.
 Well, what if they don’t hire you?
 What if they don’t choose someone else?
 What if you gave them some incredible feedback and inspiration during that first meeting and that’s all they needed?
 I’ll be honest, that happens in my consultations all the time, and I’m happy it does.
 I’m happy that I can provide enough information in a consultation that sometimes that’s all they need and that they walk away with the piece of knowledge and peace of mind that they were looking for.
 I have no resentment because they honored my time because my consultations are paid.